-Bow Capacity Limit - X persons or XXX lbs. person, gear and ballast.
+Bow Capacity Limit - X persons or XXX lbs. person, gear and ballast (varies by model).
 This is posted separately on your boat but still included in overall capacity.

 Use good judgment when weighting your boat for any towed water sports.